Media

 To begin with, it takes three acres of land for the industrial food system to feed the average American for a year, compared to maybe 5 percent of that area—or even much less—to feed a person for a year on a balanced diet of garden vegetables.
 So how are those three acres efficient?

-Admittedly, home gardens are not going to duplicate the meats, grains, dairy, sweeteners, and soy that make up 85 percent of the American diet, mostly in the form of ultra-processed, low-nutrition commodities.
+Admittedly, self-sufficiency gardens are not going to duplicate the meats, grains, dairy, sweeteners, and soy that make up 85 percent of the American diet, mostly in the form of ultra-processed, low-nutrition commodities.
 But those are precisely the foods largely responsible for 70 percent of the population being overweight—43 percent of whom are obese, causing nearly 50 percent of the country to be either diabetic or prediabetic.
 Not to mention a host of other food-related problems.
 How is that efficient?

 The Hidden Costs